Subscribe for real-time financial insights on Trade Target’s WhatsApp Channels

 *NOTE: Usually, the Depository Participant (DP) will reach out to you to finish these formalities and get your Demat Account up.

 In our tech-savvy world, most people open Demat accounts online.
 But not everyone is comfortable with the process.
-That’s where the old-fashioned way of opening a Demat account offline comes in handy.
-Now, let’s take a closer look at the steps for opening a Demat account offline to see how it helps a wide range of people get into the world of investing.
+Let’s take a closer look at the steps for opening a Demat account offline.

 Step 1: Pick and Visitthe Depository Participant (DP) Office